kubedb/docs/docs/guides/elasticsearch/search-guard/configuration.md

 Here,

 - `ADMIN_USERNAME` and `ADMIN_PASSWORD` password is used for initializing database from previous Snapshot.
-For more details about initialization  from snapshot, please visit [here](/docs/guides/elasticsearch/initialization/snapshot_source.md).
 - `READALL_USERNAME` and `READALL_PASSWORD` password is used for taking backup.

 If you do not use these two features of Snapshot, you can ignore adding these.